 We can’t not communicate.
 Even a lack of communication, communicates something.
 Despite our own need to communicate, to be heard and understood, and the communication needs of those around us, we still don’t get it right all the time.
 Being able to recognize common communication style can help.
 The goal of this activity isn’t to […]

 My first exposure to branching scenarios was Connect with Haji Kamal designed by Kinection and Cathy Moore.
 I absolutely loved it, could see the potential in learning design, and was hooked right away.
 That was almost a decade ago and I’m still hooked.
-Branching scenarios are a great way to incorporate a safe play space for learners to […]
+Branching scenarios are a great way to incorporate a safe play space […]

 I’ve been working on some really awesome interactive Storyline 360 content for a client and as so often happens when working with Storyline, or any technology, I learned something new.
 The client wanted a dial that spun around multiple times which you would think would be easy.
 Nope, not easy at all, but definitely possible. […]